spsharman/blog/about/index.md

 subclass: 'post page'
 ---

-I'm currently a Technical Solutions Architect at Cisco in the European Data Center team.
-I spend my time trying to make technology easier to understand, although according to my children I draw pictures for a job, which is partially true .... there's nothing better than having a whiteboard to explain things !!
+I'm currently a Technical Solutions Architect at Cisco in the European Data Center team, where I spend my time trying to make technology easier to understand - although according to my children I draw pictures for a job .... !!

 ## Disclaimer